amargherio/mechanic/README.md

 ## Description

-**mechanic** is a tool for AKS clusters that helps mitigate the impact from platform maintenance events.
+**mechanic** is a tool for AKS clusters that helps mitigate the impact from platform maintenance events or other node-impactful conditions where the node may not be cordoned and/or drained.
 Its primary focus is preventing application impacts from maintenance events that require node reboots or live migrations without moving pods unnecessarily or causing application downtime.

 It does this by monitoring node conditions and, when a maintenance event is indicated, querying the Instance Metadata Service for maintenance event details.
 If the event is deemed impactful to the node, it will cordon and drain the node to ensure